 To stand out in your job search, ensure that your CV highlights relevant qualifications, such as a TEFL certificate, along with any teaching or tutoring experience.
 If you lack direct teaching experience, emphasize transferable skills like communication, leadership, and organization.
 In your cover letter, express your interest in teaching in Hungary and how your background aligns with the school’s needs.
 Personalizing your application to each school will increase your chances of success.

 Private tutoring is a popular option in Hungary, especially among students preparing for exams or professionals seeking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or even as your primary job.
 You can advertise your services through social media, local community boards, or by collaborating with local language schools.
+Online companies also offer a platform to connect with a broader range of students.
 Private tutoring provides flexibility and allows you to build strong relationships with your students.

 By utilizing these strategies, you'll improve your chances of finding an English teaching job in Hungary and may even secure a position before arriving in the country.